-How will the Job Market Change due to the Economic Crisis?
+How will the Job Market of the Future look like?

 The growing importance of business networks and digital skills